Atlas-UW-Biomechatronics/Atlas-Embedded-Software/README.md

-This is the embedded software for Project Atlas' first walking augmentation skeleton prototype.
+This is Project Atlas's work so far, for the embedded software of our first prototype.

-Contains code for Raspberry Pi and several microcontrollers.
+Contains code for Raspberry Pi (C++) and several microcontrollers (C).